smashiat/datacenters/README.md

 3. Incorporate grid data to assess whether DC-driven demand raises local electricity rates
 4. Build an interactive Folium/Leaflet map for public exploration

-## Relevance to Environmental Justice Advocacy

-This analysis is a contribution to the growing body of computational EJ research.
-Methodologically, it demonstrates how publicly available government data (EPA EJScreen) can be combined with infrastructure data to surface patterns that are invisible in either dataset alone — a core technique for data-driven environmental advocacy and policy work.

----

-*Tools: Python, pandas, matplotlib, seaborn, scipy*